csci450-comparch/assg03/README.md

 The subroutine has to know it is a subroutine and not modify this register.
-If we want to support nested or recursive subroutines, the routines are responsible for maintainint the R7 register return address themselves.
+If we want to support nested or recursive subroutines, the routines are responsible for maintaining the R7 register return address themselves.

 There are really two versions of the jump to subroutine.
 Bit 11 is used to indicate if it is a jump into a subroutine `jsr`, or a return from the subroutine `jsrr`.
+We have given you a `FL` macro which extract this bit so you can tell if it is set so a `jsr` should be performed, or unset, in which case we do a `jsrr`.

 The pseudo-code for the operation is as follows:

 1. We save the `RPC` in `R7` (to *remember* from where we jumped).
-2. If `bit[11]` is set to 0 this is a return, so we set `RPC = BASER` which will be found in bits 8-6, the `SR1` bits.
+2. If `bit[11]` (use `FL` macro) is set to 0 this is a return, so we set `RPC = BASER` which will be found in bits 8-6, the `SR1` bits.
 3. else if `bit[11]` is set to 1 this is a jump to another subroutine, so we set `RPC = RPC + OFFSET11`.
-The low 11 bits can be used as an offset here, so we need a new macro `PCOFF11` to extract these.
+The low 11 bits can be used as an offset here, so you will use your macro `PCOFF11` to extract these.

-You will need two previously unused macros.  `PCOFF11` already mentioned should work the same as `PCOFF9` but use the last 11 bits of the instruction.
-We also need a macro to explicitly check bit 11 in the instruction.
-Call this `FL` for flow.
-You can implement this macro by left shifting 11 bits and maskking with 0x1 to determine if the 11th bit is a 0 or 1 for the test here.

 The reason that the `RPC` is saved in `R7` but the return specifies the register to use to get the next `RPC` is that subroutines can use